DoxrGitHub/doxrblogs/content/posts/cashwalk_2.md

 My patch would be to use the Play Integrity API more generously across the app, and verify with the server.
 Right now, it depends heavily on "simple" checks that leave the app suseptible to easier pentesting, and the server simply doesn't enforce the client's authenticity.
 If there is a required nonce from the PIA during user authentication and requests for steps/points/luckyboxes, the platform becomes a lot more secure.
 That's just me, though.

 Also, I noticed that I included a lot more specific details and methodologies than usual, but that's because I want to be able to highlight the specific process for both me in the future and other people who want to approach pentesting Android apps without prior experience.

+And finally, I want to say again that I did (and learned about) sooooo much random stuff regarding reverse-engineering this app that I simply couldn't talk about everything in these two parts.

 - doxr